greg-raven/Uncommon-Sense/_posts/2021-06-21-our-greatest-source-of-security.md

 ---
-title: 'Our greatest source of security'
+title: "Our greatest source of security"
 layout: post
 categories:
 - Constitution